Augmentations and link group representations: Introduction

 A character variety is a moduli space of representations of a finitely generated group.
-The character variety of the link group is the space of flat bundles on the link complement, which plays an important role in knot theory and three manifolds.
+The character variety of the link group is a space of flat bundles on the link complement, and it plays an important role in knot theory and three manifolds.
 The $SL(2)$-character variety has been intensively studied.
 We mention \cite{CS,KM} and the $A$-polynomial discussed in the next paragraph.
 The $SL(n)$-character variety in higher ranks becomes increasingly complicated \cite{AH, GTZ, GW, HMP, MP}.
 Our results show that the ``full augmentation variety'', which is the moduli space of augmentations, cuts off a closed subvariety in the link group character variety.
 It suggests a direction of future research to understand the subvariety characterized by microlocally simple representations.

-Introduced by Copper et al. \cite{CCGLS}, the $A$-polynomial of a knot defines a complex plane curves (which we call the ``$A$-variety'' for now) which parametrizes the $SL(2)$-character variety projected to a torus determined by the peripheral subgroup.
+Introduced by Cooper et al. \cite{CCGLS}, the $A$-polynomial of a knot defines a complex plane curves (which we call the ``$A$-variety'' for now) which parametrizes the $SL(2)$-character variety projected to a torus determined by the peripheral subgroup.
 It can be used to detect knots \cite{DG, BZ, NiZh}.
 The $A$-polynomial is closely related to the augmentation polynomial, whose vanishing locus is the moduli space of augmentations projected to the same torus, or the ``augmentation variety''.
-When $K$ is a knot, both polynomials have two variables, denoted as $A_{K}(\lambda,\mu)$ and $Aug_K(\lambda,\mu)$.
+When $L=K$ is a knot, both polynomials have two variables, denoted as $A_{K}(\lambda,\mu)$ and $Aug_K(\lambda,\mu)$.
 Ng proved that $A_{K}(\lambda,\mu)$ divides $Aug_K(\lambda,\mu^2)$ \cite{Ng3}.
-It is conjectured in \cite{AENV} that the augmentation polynomial as a generalization of the $A$-polynomial produces a new notion of mirror symmetry.
+It is conjectured in \cite{AENV} that the augmentation polynomial with a larger coefficient ring is a generalization of the $A$-polynomial, and it produces a new notion of mirror symmetry.
 To see the relation between two polynomials using our result, augmentation representations are microlocally simple, and a generic rank $2$ microlocally simple representation is in one-to-one correspondence with $SL(2)$-representations.
-When $K$ is a link, we no long have polynomials since the ideals of vanishing function are not principal, but a similar result holds for the same reason --- the $A$-variety is a closed subvariety of the augmentation variety.
+When $L$ is a link, we no long have polynomials since the ideals of vanishing function are not principal, but a similar result holds for the same reason --- the $A$-variety is a closed subvariety of the augmentation variety.